 The vision module provides an interface called "vision" which can be used to install devices.
-That interface has very limited functionality associated with it.
-It will generate an installing-vision-device signal which can be monitored to know when a visual device is installed.
-The only notification that it will send is the position of the currently attended location if the :show-focus parameter is non-nil.
-Any number of devices can be connected to it with one exception.
-There are three devices specified that can be connected.
+That interface has no functionality associated with it other than to generate an installing-vision-device signal which can be monitored to know when a visual device is installed.
+Any number of devices can be connected to it.
+The assumption is that any device connected will provide features to the vision module using the same mechanisms available to the modeler.

-The "exp-window" device provided by the AGI can be installed for the vision interface to provide the model with visual features for some simple GUI items (text, buttons, lines, and images) which are described in detail in the AGI manual and to display the currently attended location.
+The "exp-window" device provided by the AGI can be installed for the vision interface to provide the model with visual features for some simple GUI items (text, buttons, lines, and images) which are described in detail in the AGI manual.